 For our clients looking to build a mobile app, the size of their app is what determines whether a tool like OmniGraffle or LucidCharts will be needed.
 These tools offer you the ability to paint a clear picture of where screens and actions within an app will take users next.
-Mapping & planning the App Flow is an important part of any app development project but for smaller mobile app projects where there are only a few frames, these tools can be overkill.
+Mapping & planning the App Flow is an important part of any app development project but for smaller mobile app development projects where there are only a few frames, these tools can be overkill.

-Our current best practice is using good ol’ paper, pen, sticky notes and whiteboards to get a lay of the land.
-But sometimes it’s great to use a tool like these to show clients how everything is connected and how robust their app really is.
+Our current best practice is using good ol’ paper, pen, sticky notes and whiteboards to get a lay of the land. but sometimes it’s great to use a tool like these to show clients how everything is connected and how robust their app really is.

 Sketch For Wireframe Development